 Derivative financial instruments are recognised at fair value as either assets or liabilities.
 The Trust does not hold any derivatives that qualify for hedge accounting.
-Derivatives that do not qualify for hedge accounting are classified as held for trading financial instruments with fair value gains or losses recognised in the Income Statement.
+Derivatives that do not qualify for hedge accounting are classified as held for trading financial instruments with fair value gains or losses recognised in the Statement of Comprehensive Income.
 Fair value is determined based on quoted market prices.